isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://lkcnhm.nus.edu.sg/" rel="noopener noreferrer nofollow" target="_blank">Lee Kong Chian Natural History Museum</a>.</strong> The
+<p>The <strong><a href="https://lkcnhm.nus.edu.sg/" rel="noopener noreferrer nofollow" target="_blank">Lee Kong Chian Natural History Museum</a></strong> is
-Lee Kong Chian Natural History Museum is Singapore’s only natural history museum, and a leading institution in Southeast Asian biodiversity research, education, and outreach.
-As safe-keepers of Singapore’s natural heritage, we seek to share knowledge with the public.
+Singapore’s only natural history museum, and a leading institution in Southeast Asian biodiversity research, education, and outreach.
+As safe keepers of Singapore’s natural heritage, we seek to share knowledge with the public.
 Join us at our booth to check out local and regional specimens and find out about the research work we do to support biodiversity research in Singapore and in the region.</p>
 </td>
 </tr>
 <tr>